-The deductible is met by both medical and prescription expenses.
+Accumulators are met by both medical and prescription expenses.
+Copays do not accumulate towards your deductible.

 Copays for certain specialty medications will be set to the maximum available manufacturer Copay assistance.
 This copay adjustment will only apply after deductible satisfaction if this is a qualified high deductible plan.
 These Co-pays will be paid by the manufacturer after the participant applies for Co-pay assistance and will not apply toward MOOP.